cburgler/yacsvv/README.md

-# CSVStreamValidator
+# CSVValidator
-A CSV file validator written in Python.
+A CSV validator written in Python.

 # Key Features